joao-neves95/Qapo.DeFi.Contracts/Docs.md

   - 0.5% for the first 20 days.
   - 0.25% for the first 30 days.
   - 0% after 30 days (31st day).
 - 10% performance fee on rewards.
-This is to pay for things like development, servers, domain names, marketing, etc.
+This is to pay for things like gas, servers, development, domain names, etc.

 ## Roadmap